 Over the past few years, Casey and her band have built a loyal, continuously growing following with rousing performances at L.A. hotspots like The Mint and The Viper Room and the popular SoCal venues The Canyon Club (Agoura Hills), The Arena (Simi Valley) and Borderline Bar & Grill (Thousand Oaks).
 While her performances now feature exclusively her original material, the set lists once included old school rockers like “Baba O’Riley,” “Listen to the Music” and “Big Yellow Taxi.”
 This year, she has also performed acoustic shows at Santa Barbara’s Soho Restaurant and Music Club and Figueroa Mountain Brewery in Los Olivos.

-Growing up in the Thousand Oaks area, Casey recalls that there was always music playing in her house.
+Growing up in the Thousand Oaks, CA area, Casey recalls that there was always music playing in her house.
 Her dad introduced her early on to his favorites Glen Campbell and Jackson Browne, while her grandfather was an Eagles devotee.
-When her parents took her to a Faith and Tim show around the age of seven, she developed a passion for contemporary country and groups like Rascal Flatts.
+When her parents took her to a Faith Hill and Tim McGraw show around the age of seven, she developed a passion for contemporary country and groups like Rascal Flatts.
 She and her younger sister Haley (who is pursuing a career in commercial dance and choreography) were always performing skits for the family.

-Eager to cultivate her musical talents, her parents enrolled her in the Children’s Music Academy, where she learned piano; she started guitar lessons at age seven.
-Taking her high school equivalency exam at 16, Casey began performing live while attending Moorpark College, where she enrolled in the Applied Music Program for Voice and Guitar and also studied journalism and was the editor in chief of the school’s newspaper.
+Eager to cultivate her musical talents, her parents started her on guitar lessons at age seven.
+Taking her high school equivalency exam at 16, Casey began performing live while attending Moorpark College, where she took part in the Applied Music Program for Voice and Guitar and also studied journalism and was the editor in chief of the school’s newspaper.
 She released her debut single “And Me” in April 2018.